thruthesky/centerx/README.md

   `files.taxonomy` and `metas.taxonomy` are very fine.

-- Note, widgets may be used for admin page and extra ui design, but will be removed in version 3.
+- Note, widgets may be used for extra ui design, but will be removed in version 3.

+- Admin page is completely re-written by Vue.js 2

 - `files` folder will be moved into `/var/files`
 - `cypress` folder will be moved into `/etc`